microsoft/ProgrammaticCompliance/README.md

 ```

 ## Deploy the UX code to the webapp created
-* Create an zip file that contains the source code at the root of the project
+* Create a zip file that contains the source code at the root of the project
 ```
 npm install
 npm run build